-Generally it is associated with other complex cardiac diseases (like coarctation of the aorta, interrupted aortic arch, ventricular septal defect, tetralogy of fallot, atrial septal defect etc), but can occur as an isolated anomaly.
+Generally it is associated with other complex cardiac diseases (like coarctation of the aorta, interrupted aortic arch, ventricular septal defect, tetralogy of fallot, atrial septal defect etc), but can also occur as an isolated anomaly.

-Effects due to AP window
+AP window types

 If size of AP window or hole is large then it can leads to heart failure and child presents with difficulty in breathing, excess sweating during feeding, poor weight gain etc.

 If Large AP window not treated on time then it can results in bluish discolouration of lips and fingers and later on results in inoperable state known as Eisenmenger syndrome.